 This course will focus on development challenges facing individuals during the entire life span with specific applications to various theories of Career Development.
 Students will develop an Employment Portfolio and learn various strategies useful in planning and searching for career opportunities.

 Project Management

-PROJ 6301 (3-3-0) Introduction to Project Management
+PROJ 6301 (3-3-0) Project Overview, Strategic Process and Project Initiation